 Unless you are required to file separately, you may want to figure your tax both ways (on a joint return and on separate returns).
-Do this to make sure you are using the method that results in the lower combined tax.
+Do this to make sure you are using the method that results in less combined tax.
 However, you will generally pay more combined tax on separate returns than you would on a joint return because the tax rate is higher for married persons filing separately.

-If you file a separate return, you generally report only your own income, exemptions (you may not split an exemption), credits, and deductions on your individual return.
-You may file a separate return and claim an exemption for your spouse if your spouse had no gross income and was not the dependent of another person.
+If you file a separate return, you generally report only your own income, exemptions, credits, and deductions on your individual return.
+You may claim an exemption for your spouse if your spouse had no gross income and was not the dependent of another person.
 However, if your spouse had any gross income or was the dependent of someone else, you may not claim an exemption for him or her on your separate return.

 If you file as married filing separately, you may use Form 1040A or Form 1040.
 Select this filing status by checking the box on line 3 of either form.
 You must also write your spouse's social security number and full name in the spaces provided.
-Use the Married filing separately column of the Tax Table or Schedule Y-2 of the Tax Rate Schedules, to figure your tax.
+Use the Married filing separately column of the Tax Table or Schedule Y-2 of the Tax Rate Schedules to figure your tax.